-SUNSTEP was founded in 1997 at Stellenbosch University.
-The aim of this programme is to inspire learners for Science, Engineering and Technology (SET).
+SUNSTEP (Solar Science Technology in Electronics Programme) was founded in 1997 at Stellenbosch University.
+We have moved on since 2008 and operate as a Non Profit Company.
+The aim of this programme is to inspire learners for Science, Engineering, and Technology (SET).
 We provide electronic kits, tools and practical training for learners and teachers.
-This meets a need in theory based education systems.
+This meets a need in theory-based education systems.

-SUNSTEP stands for Stellenbosch University Science Technology in Electronics Programme.
-Schools can visit SUNSTEP for a workshop in Electronics and thereafter a presentation at the High Voltage Laboratory or a presentation in Renewable Energy.
+Schools can visit SUNSTEP for a workshop in Electronics and presentation at the High Voltage Laboratory / Renewable Energy.

 Inspire teachers and learners in Technology Engineering and Science (SET)

 We train teachers and learners in systems in control.
 We introduce learners in the field of Electronics

 Encourage learners in poor areas to pursue SET